RiverArchitect/RA_wiki/wiki/LifespanDesign.md

 1.  `Raster Maker` calls `feature_analysis.raster_maker` for the preparation of Rasters in the directory `Output/Rasters/CONDITION/`

-1.  `Map maker` calls `feature_analysis.map_maker` for the preparation of an *ArcPro* project (*aprx*) file and maps assembled in `pdf`s in the directory `RiverArchitect/02_Maps/CONDITION/`; by default the layouts stored in `RiverArchitect/02_Maps/CONDITION/` underlie the `pdf` creation but the method also accepts other input directories as an optional argument. *Please note that directories always need to be **absolute**; relative paths will result in errors.*
+1.  `Map maker` calls `feature_analysis.map_maker` for the preparation of an *ArcGIS Pro* project (*aprx*) file and maps assembled in `pdf`s in the directory `RiverArchitect/02_Maps/CONDITION/`; by default the layouts stored in `RiverArchitect/02_Maps/CONDITION/` underlie the `pdf` creation but the method also accepts other input directories as an optional argument. *Please note that directories always need to be **absolute**; relative paths will result in errors.*

 The alternative run options are relevant for example to batch process several [*Conditions*](Signposts#conditions).
-The first alternative run option is to import the *LifespanDesign* module in the *ArcPro*s Python environment as follows:
+The first alternative run option is to import the *LifespanDesign* module in the *ArcGIS Pro*s Python environment as follows:

 1. Prepare input data in `.../01_Conditions/CONDITION/` and adapt the background layer image datasets in `RiverArchitect/02_Maps/templates/river_template.aprx`

-1. Go to *ArcPro*s Python folder and double-click one of the following:<br/>
+1. Go to *ArcGIS Pro*s Python folder and double-click one of the following:<br/>
     `C:\Program Files\ArcGIS\Pro\bin\Python\scripts\propy.bat` or<br/>
     `C:\Program Files\ArcGIS\Pro\bin\Python\envs\arcgispro-py3\python.exe`